 Co-authored papers are accepted for the Valerie Karn prize.
 We require such submissions to include a short description of the entrant’s contribution to the paper.
 This will be taken into account in the overall scoring of the paper.

-Please feel free to contact Ian Wilson ([email protected]) if you have any questions.
+Please feel free to contact our Valerie Karn Prize coordinator if you have any questions.
+To find out who this currently is, please visit our Committee Page.